CCrashCup/FoV-Sphere/README.md

 Click Step 1.

 Enter the first FoV value from the first import into Step 2.
+Press ENTER.

 Delete the mesh.